Medical Volunteers

 There will be many new admissions to round on each time you make rounds.
 There are medical assistants seeing walk-ins 24/7, they admit and write for MD to see on rounds, or for MD to see immediately if an emergency (usually trauma, bleeding, uncontrolled seizures, respiratory distress, psychosis)

-We are currently seeing between 200 and 300 AIDS patients each year (out of an average of about 30,000 individual patients seen annually).
 We do have enough testing kits so that you may test any patient that you suspect of having AIDS.

-If you are a doctor or dentist volunteering to work at BMC for the first time you must fill out an application form, pay a $660 fee, and submit certain documents and references to the Medical Dental Council of Ghana to obtain a temporary license to be able to work (practice) while you are here in the country.
+If you are a doctor or dentist volunteering to work at BMC for the first time you must fill out an Temporary Registration application form, pay a $760 fee, and submit certain documents and references to the Medical Dental Council of Ghana to obtain a temporary license to be able to work (practice) while you are here in the country.
 Residents and medical students do not need a license as they practice as students under our physicians’ permanent Ghanaian medical licenses.

 The Ghana Medical Dental Council does now recognize D.O.
 Diplomas.